ministryofjustice/security-guidance/docs/index.md

 -   [PDF](moj-guidance-tech.pdf)
 -   [EPUB](moj-guidance-tech.epub)

-The offline versions of this guidance are time-limited, and are not valid after 16 June 2025.
+The offline versions of this guidance are time-limited, and are not valid after 6 July 2025.

 ## Security culture